mickeyshaughnessy/StarConflict/README.md

 Game Rules and Data Structures
 --------
-The game on the server is divided into three main components.
+The game on the server is divided into three main components:

 The first is the game state, `g`.
 This state stores all the dynamic properties of the game as it progresses, such as player prestige, attack and defense as